Bremen Teater (Copenhagen): History

+Mercur Theatre

-The building, which also contains Hotel Mercur, was completed in 1956.
-The building was designed by Danish architect Otto Frankild.
+The building, which also houses the Hotel Mercur, was completed in 1956 and designed by Danish architect Otto Frankild.

-The Mercur Theater was opened by Aage Stentoft in 1965, who served as theatre director.
-It was used as a venue for touring theatre companies and made its own productions.
-Preben Kaas later succeeded Aage Stentoft as theatre director.
+The Mercur Theatre was established in 1965 by Aage Stentoft, who served as its first theatre director.
+The venue hosted touring theatre companies as well as its own productions.
+Stentoft was later succeeded by Preben Kaas as director.

+Simon Spies era (1971–1980)

-In 1971 the Danish charter travel tycoon Simon Spies, who owned the building, took over the theatre.
-He used it as a combined cinema for erotic films and night club, screening the MGM film Pretty Maids All in a Row on his fiftieth birthday for its opening.
-A private elevator connected the theatre to his office on the first floor and his apartment on the sixth floor.
-Simon Spies gave up the theatre in 1980 and it was then used by "Det Ny Musikteater" ("The New Music Theatre") until 1984.
+In 1971, Danish travel tycoon Simon Spies—who owned the building—took over the theatre.
+He converted it into a combined cinema and nightclub, inaugurating it on his fiftieth birthday with a screening of the MGM film Pretty Maids All in a Row.
+A private elevator linked the theatre directly to Spies’s office on the first floor and his apartment on the sixth.
+Spies ended his involvement with the theatre in 1980.

+Det Ny Musikteater and Privatteatret

+The theatre was then briefly used by "Det Ny Musikteater" ("The New Music Theatre") until 1984.
 In 1985 it changed its name to Privat Teatret ("The Private Theatre") with Niels-Bo Valbro as theatre director.
 He chose to close the theatre in 2007 due to economic difficulties.

+Bremen Teatret

 In 2009 the venue was revived under its current name by a group of people from the Danish entertainment industry, including Casper Christensen, Frank Hvam, Simon Kvamm and Niels Hausgaard.